Perturbation graphs, invariant prediction and causal relations in psychology: Application to psychology data

 For the analysis the conditional invariant prediction algorithm is applied to each node separately.
 In \citet{Kossakowski:2021} we also analysed these data but there we used an idea similar to that used in \citet{Meinshausen:2016}, where each pair of contexts was used to obtain an estimate of causal relations.
 Here we apply a more straightforward approach where simply all contexts (perturbations) were given as input.
+We assumed tacitly (after checking that the distributions were approximately unimodal and symmetric) that the Likert scales could be treated as continuous random variables.
 The \textsf{R} package \texttt{ InvariantCausalPrediction} is used.
-The algorithm produces for each of the regressions confidence intervals and chooses the lower bound (minimax estimate).
-We set the level to 0.05 (no correction for multiple comparisons because we use this exploratory). and provide the algorithm with each of the different contexts (1 observation and 11 perturbation contexts).
-The test for the conditional distributions was the Kolmogorov-Smirnov test \citep[see, e.g., ][Chapter 19]{Vandervaart98}.
-In Figure \ref{fig:meat-graph}(a) we see that seven out of the 11 nodes are connected with an edge (see the caption for the explanation of the names of the nodes).
-There is a chain from \textsf{moral} $\to$ \textsf{tax} $\to$ \textsf{guilty}, and \textsf{suff}, \textsf{taste} and \textsf{infer} also have an arrow into \textsf{guilty}.
-Interestingly, the graph shows a feedback loop \textsf{infer} $\rightleftarrows$ \textsf{guilty}.
-This can indeed be interpreted as a cycle, where a necessary assumption is that the weights of the edges in the cycle are not too high \citep[see][for details, stating that the eigenvalues of the coefficient matrix all need to be small than 1]{Rothenhausler}.
+The algorithm produces for each of the contexts regression confidence intervals and chooses the lower bound of the confidence interval (minimax estimate).
+Invariant causal prediction obtains an appropriate model for each context, and as such assumes that the residual distributions that are compared among the contexts are independent (which the theory prescribes is true).
+We set the level to 0.05 for each context (1 observation and 11 perturbation contexts).
+The test for the conditional distributions was the Kolmogorov-Smirnov test.
+The Kolmogorov-Smirnov test takes the largest absolute discrepancy of two cumulative probability distributions as a test statistic, and can be shown to be distribution-free \citep[see, e.g., ][Chapter 19]{Vandervaart98}.